Zacstop/NextSb/README.md

 ### More utils commands

-Find and fix Javascrit and TypeScript problems according to pre-defined rules `npm run lint`
+Find and fix javascript and TypeScript problems according to pre-defined rules `npm run lint`
 `yarn lint`

-# Advantages of using this react project template
+## Advantages of using this react project template

 The project is already configured with: